 Despite this valuable insight, music often goes unexplored when it comes to content marketing or interior brand strategies.
 Visuals take the lead in most disciplines.
 This could be due to music’s subjectiveness, and sound can quick turn to noise when left unmanaged.
 There's also limited options compared to visual and interior designers out there exploring music as a brand tool.
 But despite the fact it’s niche, it's no less important in delivering on-brand experiences.
 Music could define your brand, if you let it.

-Rather like a brand audit, an atmosphere audit can be quite time-consuming and challenging to conduct (check out this infographic that breaks down an example brand audit).
+Rather like a brand audit, an atmosphere audit can be quite te-consuming and challenging to conduct (example brand audit).
 But we have found that it’s the best way to provide actionable insights to help our clients grow, change, and thrive.
 An audit will help you communicate better with your real customers, and perhaps open up an area of connection you didn’t know existed.

 Remember, it’s not all about you.
 That message goes out to Brand Owners, who have fantastic visions, but who sometimes forget who’s paying their bills.
 At the end of the day, the ultimate aim of customer engagement is winning repeat business and customer loyalty, so listen up.
 Creating a music strategy relies on your understanding of your atmosphere, as well as who’s engaging in them.
 Focusing on what emotion/feeling that your customers have when engaged with your spaces, this will help focus your efforts.
 Customers learn about your brand through their experiences, so you need to identify negatives and replace them with positive narratives periodically.